Omaar2000/Arqqa-Task/README.md

 ### 🚩About<a name = "about"></a>

-This is a simple web design of cards of some developers, it is a task in Arqaa's hiring process.
+This is a simple responsive web design of cards of some developers.

 ## 💻Technologies Used<a name = "build"></a>